beters02/archtimize/README.md

 - ./archtimize.sh

 Be sure you add game-performance to your launch options for all of your games to reap the benefits of the power profile optimizations!

+Tutorial on how to enable secure boot support coming soon